alexshtf/alexshtf.github.io/_posts/2024-01-25-Bernstein-Basis.md

 plt.show()
 ```

-I got the following plot, which appears pretty similar to what we got in the previous post:
+I got the following plot, which appears pretty similar to what we got in the previous post, but _slightly worse_:

 ![polyfit_std_bern_reg_50]({{ "/assets/polyfit_std_bern_reg_50.png" | absolute_url }})